rycoll/RankingBlog/_stuff/my-cool-new-stuff.md

 ---
 ---

 This is some new stuff.
+I'm adding content to it all the time!